-Italian oil and gas giant Eni, through its wholly-owned subsidiary Eni Mexico, is undertaking the development of three major shallow-water oil discoveries in the Area 1 of Gulf of Mexico, approximately 200km off the west coast of Ciudad del Carmen, Mexico.
+Italian oil and gas giant Eni, through its wholly-owned subsidiary Eni Mexico, is undertaking the development of three major shallow-water oil discoveries under the Area 1 offshore development in Gulf of Mexico, approximately 200km off the west coast of Ciudad del Carmen, Mexico.

 Located in 33m water depth in the Campeche Bay of Gulf of Mexico, the Amoca, Mizton and Tecoalli oil fields are estimated to hold 2.1 billion barrels of oil-equivalent in place, containing 90% oil and 10% gas.